cj-mills/cjm-fasthtml-tailwind/README.md

             value: Optional[TailwindScale] = None  # The gap value (numeric, px, or arbitrary) ) -> ScaledUtility:  # A new gap utility instance "Initialize with base gap and directional gap factories."

+    def get_info(
+            self
+        ) -> Dict[str, Any]:  # Dictionary with factory information
+        "Get information about the gap factory."
 ```

 #### Variables